Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

   Edit Jai settings by Searching for:  Jai
     If necessary, set the Path to Jai executable.
     Search for:  Run code configuration:
+		Custom command:
-		Custom command: `jai $fileName -exe a.exe & a`
+        `jai $fileName -exe a.exe & a`

 This is the same as editing in settings.json:
 		 `"code-runner.executorMap": { "jai": "jai $fileName -exe a.exe && a",`
 			...

-Now you can RIGHT-click on the code window and select the 1st command: `Run code`, and it will execute this command, which will compile and then run the generated executable.
+Now you can RIGHT-click on the code window and select the 1st command: `Run Code`, and it will execute this command, which will compile and then run the generated executable a.exe.
 We'll show an image of this in chapter 3.

 ### 2.4 The compiler command